ropensci/terrainr/cran-comments.md

 0 errors | 0 warnings | 0 notes

-## Downstream dependencies
-There are no downstream dependencies on CRAN for terrainr at the time of submission.

 ## revdepcheck results

 We checked 2 reverse dependencies (1 from CRAN + 1 from R-Universe),